 While uncredited, the review was penned by AC editor-in-chief William Stull, ASC.
-Of note is how the release of Citizen Kane in May of that same year had already become extremely influential, with Gregg Toland, ASC’s memorable work in that film still clearly in the forefront of people’s minds.
+Of note is how the release of Citizen Kane in May of that same year had already become extremely influential, with Gregg Toland, ASC’s memorable work still clearly in the forefront of people’s minds.

 The Maltese Falcon

 Warner Bros.-First National Production.

 Director of Photography: Arthur Edeson, ASC